lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

   | EvidenceStatement  |
   +--------------------+
 ~~~
-{: #fig-single-attester title="Use Case 1: Single Attester without Certification Path."}
+{: #fig-single-attester title="Case 1: Single Evidence Bundle."}

+### Case 2 - Single Evidence Bundle with Certificate Chain

-A single Attester, which shares Evidence together with a certification path.
+A single Attester, which shares Evidence together with a certificate chain.
 The CSR conveys a single EvidenceBundle with a single EvidenceStatement
-and a single CertificateAlternatives structure. {{fig-single-attester-with-path}} shows
+and a single CertificateAlternatives structure. {{fig-single-attester-with-path}}
-this use case.
+shows this use case.

 ~~~ aasvg
  +-------------------------+